Cloud-Native Application Protection Platform (CNAPP)

 • Significantly quickens security initiatives: CNAPPs integrate with IDE platforms and SecOps ecosystems, which makes way for seamless collaboration between security and DevOps teams.
 This facilitates faster identification of misconfigurations and compliance issues during development and CI/CD, triggering alerts and workflows to ensure timely remediation.

 • Promotes a DevSecOps culture: By distributing security responsibility across the development lifecycle, CNAPPs help organizations adopt the DevSecOps approach with more ease.
-Through native integrations with existing tools, CNAPPs inject security controls at every stage of the DevOps cycle, empowering developers to take ownership of security and reducing friction between security and DevOps teams.
+Through native integrations with existing tools, CNAPPs inject security controls at every stage of the DevOps cycle, allowing developers to take ownership of security and reducing friction between security and DevOps teams.

 How does CNAPP work?